buehler/mse-master-thesis/sections/04_implementation.md

 Since there are multiple possible ways to inject additional trusted root certificates (all participant PKIs), the provider does only store the certificate in the defined storage adapter.
 In Kubernetes and its ingress controllers, the TLS context must be configured to use the certificate, the key, and the trusted root certificates.
 The NGINX ingress controller must know where the client certificate resides to connect to an internal service.

-## Trusted Communication between Applications
+## Secure Communication between Applications

 With the Distributed Authentication Mesh and the additional extensions of the previous sections, we are now able to create fully trusted communication between applications.
 Even if the applications are not running in the same trust context.
 The Distributed Authentication Mesh provides the means to create a signed identity that can be used to authenticate a user [@buehler:DistAuthMesh].
 The common identity allows participating systems to restore required authorization information for the targeted service [@buehler:CommonIdentity].